-Synthetic cannabinoids are sold as "herbal incense" and "potpourri" under names like K2 and Spice, as well as many other names, at small convenience stores, head shops, gas stations, and via the Internet from both domestic and international sources.
+Synthetic cannabinoids are sold at small convenience stores, head shops, gas stations, and via the Internet from both domestic and international sources.
 These products are labeled "not for human consumption" in an attempt to shield the manufacturers, distributors, and retail sellers from criminal prosecution.
 This type of marketing is nothing more than a means to make dangerous, psychoactive substances widely available to the public.